Christian-Rapp/yolov7_object_counting/README.md

 # Official YOLOv7
-This repository is a fork of an implementation of the following paper - [YOLOv7: Trainable bag-of-freebies sets new state-of-the-art for real-time object detectors](https://arxiv.org/abs/2207.02696)
+This repository is a fork of an implementation of the following paper - [YOLOv7: Trainable bag-of-freebies sets new state-of-the-art for real-time object detectors](https://arxiv.org/abs/2207.02696) .
+This repository also has an implementation of an algorithm that was inspired by [Sequential Non Max Suppression](https://arxiv.org/abs/1602.08465).
+The new algorithm calculates collates single objects across frames using bounding box overlap to create sequences that enable counting.

+The main files enabling this new algorithm are seq_nms_counting.py and some changes to detect.py

 # Goals
 This repository introduces a new algorithm for identifying and keeping track of objects across multiple frames.